Giselle10Gisa/Giselle10Gisa/README.md

 - 👋 Hi, I’m Giselle, but you can also call me Gisa
-- 👀 I’m interested in games, reading, movies, arts, and every creative thing
+- 👀 I’m interested in games, reading, movies, arts, drawing, and every creative thing, I also have some experience with solidworks
-- 🌱 I’m currently learning how to programm, and I'm at the first semester of computer engineering
+- 🌱 I’m currently learning how to programm, and I'm at the first semester of computer engineering.
+I also decided to learn by myself how to use blender
 - 💞️ I’m looking to get into a intership so than I can get more knowledge about programming
 - 📫 How to reach me: you can find me on linkedin, or looking at other social medias
 - Curiosity: To finish high school, I made a project with my group of creating a game that was about problems faced by social minorities, through the RPG Maker MV.
 I hope